This article originally appeared on VICE France

-I spoke to some of the people gathered on the bridge to get their first thoughts on the tragedy and find out why they decided to watch the cathedral burn.
+I spoke to some of the people gathered on the bridge to get their first thoughts on the tragedy and find out why they decided to be here tonight.

-"We live in the 15th arrondissement and as soon as we found out, we came right away.
+"We live in the 15th arrondissement and as soon as we found out, we came straight away.
 It's been three hours since we've been here.
 We don’t know if it’s out of morbid curiosity or if it's just because we are Parisians.
 Or if it's because we only believe what we see.
-But it hasn’t really hit us yet; this event is incomprehensible.
-A bit like with the attacks in Paris, we couldn’t understand it—although tonight, luckily, there are no lives directly at stake.
+But it hasn’t really hit us yet, this event is incomprehensible.
+A bit like with the attacks in Paris, we couldn’t understand it, even though tonight, luckily, there are no lives directly at stake.
 Notre Dame is part of the Parisian and French identity.
-We have exams tomorrow but we expect to stay here for most of the night, at least until the situation stabilizes.
+We have exams tomorrow but we expect to stay here for most of the night, at least until the situation stabilises.
 And if it collapses, we'll stay.

 Théo and Celia, 19